jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_connect_display.md

 Delete view | For Custom Views only, delete this custom view Properties | For Custom Views only, view/edit the properties of this custom view.

-## Connections
+## Displays for a single connection

-From the Spotlight Client, Connections pane, expand the connection type or custom view to list connections by name.
+Locate the name of the connection on the Connections Display.
+Expand the connection type or custom view to list the connections in that view.

 ### Left click

-Left click on the Spotlight Client, Connections pane, connection name to show the Spotlight Overview page for the connection.
+Left click on the connection name to show the [Spotlight Overview page][enterprise_display_overview] for the connection.

 ### Right click

-Right click on the Spotlight Client, Connections pane, connection name for further actions.
+Right click on the connection name for further actions.

 Right Click menu | Description
 ---------------------|------------
-Open | Open the Spotliht Overview page for the connection.
+Open | Open the [Spotlight Overview page][enterprise_display_overview] for the connection.
 This shows the performance of the connection at the component level.
-Connection Manager | Open the Connection Manager.
+Connection Manager | Open the [Connection Manager][enterprise_cfgmonitor_connect].
 The Connection Manager is used to add Spotlight connections and configure existing Spotlight connections.
-View Spotlight Today | Show the Spotlight connection in Spotlight Today.
+View Spotlight Today | Show the Spotlight connection in [Spotlight Today][enterprise_display_spotlighttoday].
 Spotlight Today lists recent alarms and alarms requiring acknowledgment.
-View Alarm Log | Show the Spotight connection in the Alarm log.
+View Alarm Log | Show the Spotight connection in the [Alarm log][enterprise_display_alarmlog].
-View Alarms By Time | Show the Spotlight connection in Alarms by Time.
+View Alarms By Time | Show the Spotlight connection in [Alarms by Time][enterprise_display_alarmsbytime].
 Alarms by Time shows the start time, duration, and severity of alarms.
 Disable Monitoring | Disable monitoring this connection.
-Resume Monitoring | During a Planned Outage, click to resume monitoring this connection before the end of the scheduled time.
+Resume Monitoring | During a [Planned Outage][enterprise_connect_plannedoutage], click to resume monitoring this connection before the end of the scheduled time.
 Properties | View / edit the properties of this connection: connection details, tags and monitoring properties.

 {% include links.html %}